drgsldr691/My_N8N_Stack/README.md

 - ✅ **Minio** – S3-compatible storage
 - ✅ **Cloudflared** – Secure remote access tunnels
 - ✅ **Portainer, Netdata, Dozzle, Watchtower** – Monitoring, logs, management
+- ✅ **WAPP** – Web server that works with n8n out of the box. combined with cloudfare it is accessible from anywhere.

 ---